LABSN/sound-ci-helpers/README.md

 # sound-ci-helpers

-Helpers for getting a "sound card" running on CIs
+Helpers for getting a virtual sound card running on CIs.